-Sex and gender are important factors in the prevention and treatment of illness and disease.
+Sex and gender are important factors in the prevention and treatment of fitness and disease.
 Women are the largest consumers of health care as well as health products and services.
-Graduates have found work in various settings, such as hospitals, state and local Public Health Departments, nonprofit agencies, and health/wellness centers.
+Graduates have found work in various settings, such as hospitals, state and local Public Health Departments, non-profit agencies and health/wellness centers.

 Global Health/Health Disparities

-Our school health major and minor program provides professional preparation for teaching majors who seek endorsement for teaching health education through the Iowa Department of Education.
-A minor in school health education is particularly attractive for coaching or physical education teaching majors who are looking to broaden their marketability.
+Our school health program provides professional preparation for teaching majors who seek endorsement for teaching health education through the Iowa Department of Education.